-The Queen Of Spades by Pushkin
+The Queen Of Spades By Pushkin

 The Queen Of Spades by Pushkin is a masterpiece of international literature and one of my favourite books.
 It is one of the most well-known and famous novels by the Russian writer.